 The second is the possibility of sea levels rising.
 Shetland is known for having huge sea cliffs with spectacular seabird colonies.
 However much of Shetland is actually made up of a lower inner coastline with long voes coming inwards from the outer coastline.
 If sea levels rise as they are predicted to, that inner coastline is just going to migrate inwards.
 In Shetland you are never more than three miles away from the sea, so any kind of migration inwards of that coastline is going to have a significant impact on the landscape.

 Everyone has a responsibility to do their bit in terms of reversing climate change, whether that’s reducing energy consumption or changing our diets or buying local produce.
 We all have the ability to make our own little difference.

 Q. What geological information can visitors find at the Shetland Museum and Archives?

 A. As you start walking through the exhibition at the Shetland Museum and Archives, it begins with a brief geological history of Shetland.
 That is entirely intentional, because the message we are trying to get across is that geology underpins everything.
 All of Shetland’s natural heritage and cultural heritage is here because of the underlying geology.

 While you are in the museum make sure you pick up one of our leaflets.
-The Shetland Amenity Trust has a suite of interpretive leaflets and trails specifically about geology, and many of the other leaflets about individual places also contain a bit of geological information.
+The Shetland Amenity Trust has a suite of interpretive leaflets and trails specifically about geology.
+Many of the other leaflets about individual places also contain a bit of geological information.
 We also have a geological map available in the gift shop!